Rose Hawthorne Lathrop: Death and legacy

 On July 8, 1926, Hawthorne wrote various letters asking for donations until nearly 10 o'clock before going to bed.
 She died in her sleep on July 9, the day that would have been her parents' 84th wedding anniversary.
 She was buried on the grounds of the motherhouse of the Dominican Sisters in Hawthorne, N.Y.

 Hawthorne received a medal from the National Institute of Social Sciences for "notable achievement" in 1914.
 In 1925, she was awarded an honorary Master of Arts from Bowdoin College.
 On April 18, 1926, the Rotary Club of New York presented her with a service medal as "soldier of love, a friend of the poor, organizer of rare ability, hope of the hopeless".

 The Rose Hawthorne Guild was established to promote her cause for canonization.
 In 2003, Cardinal Edward Egan, Archbishop of the Archdiocese of New York, approved the movement for Hawthorne's canonization.
-She now has the title "Servant of God" in the Catholic Church.
+On March 14, 2024, Pope Francis recognized Hawthorne's life of heroic virtue and declared her Venerable, the final step before Beatification, which would require a miracle to take place through the intercession of Hawthorne.